medzuslovjansky/medzuslovjansky.github.io/docs/learn/grammar/adjectives.md

 The adverbs :isv[menje] and :isv[najmenje] can be used to express the opposite meaning of :isv[vyše]/:isv[bolje] and :isv[najvyše]/:isv[najbolje], meaning „less” and „least” respectively.

-The prefix `prě-` attached to the positive can be used as a kind of superlative as well, expressing an extreme or excessive degree („very”, „too”).
+The prefix :isv[`prě-`] attached to the positive can be used as a kind of superlative as well, expressing an extreme or excessive degree („very”, „too”).

-The prefix `ne-` creates a negative: :isv[neprijetny] „not pleasant, unpleasant”.
+The prefix :isv[`ne-`] creates a negative: :isv[neprijetny] „not pleasant, unpleasant”.

 ### Example